CharlieDigital/runjs/README.md

 ## Configuring Your Local Environment

-You'll need to [Install the .NET SDK if you don't have it](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks).
-These are available for Windows, Linux, and macOS.
+You'll need to [install the .NET SDK if you don't have it](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks); it is available for Windows, Linux, and macOS.

 Once installed, you can run the following command to start the server: